tbellembois/gochimitheque/README.md

 ## Web browser compatibility

-Chimithèque may NOT work with Microsoft Internet Explorer/Edge.
+Chimithèque may NOT work with Microsoft Edge.
 It was tested successfully with Firefox and Chrome/Chromium.

 # Links